Last Updated on August 3, 2023 by user

 When you’re seeking the ideal math tutoring program for your child, nothing less than the best will do.
 With so many options to consider, weighing your choices can be challenging.
 You need to know whether the program is available online or in person, assess the curriculum, get a sense of the homework level, and take a look at the program’s resources.
 Of course, you’ll want to calculate the tuition, too.
 Find out how much math tutoring programs such as Mathnasium cost compared to Thinkster Math, compare the program offerings, and decide which tutoring program is right for your child.

 Mathnasium is a center-based program.
-Students attend group sessions at a local center where they work through worksheets and are supported by a tutor during these sessions.
+Students attend sessions at a local center where they work through worksheets and are supported by a tutor.
 Mathnasium is a good option for families who want a program that offers center-based, small group tuition.
 Students work through the worksheets during the sessions only.
 They don’t take the worksheets home and are not assigned homework.

 Mathnasium was started over 15 years ago and is based on a program developed by a US teacher who wanted to help children understand math without the focus on rote memorization and repetitive exercises.
 Although center based, like programs such as Kumon, their focus on understanding math and the use of in-center tutors to teach their program makes it a good choice for families who are looking for a local math program with additional support.